What Size Pilot Hole For Any Screw – Pilot Hole Sizes

 Affiliate Disclaimer: I only endorse products I have personally used or come highly recommended by trusted peers.
 If you grab anything I mention using our referral links, I may get a small commission from Amazon or other third party sites at no extra cost to you.
 Thank you!

 The correct size pilot hole is one that provides enough clearance for the shank of the screw so that it doesn’t bind in the timber while allowing the screw threads to bite into the timber.
-Pilot hole sizes also vary slightly while screwing into softwoods or hardwoods.
+Generally, a pilot hole is 75-80% of the screw diameter.

 In this article, I will help you discover the perfect size pilot hole for any application and explain a few myths that are out there so keep reading to find out all you need to know about what size pilot hole should I drill.